Xunnamius/next-test-api-route-handler/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 <details><summary><strong>Additional context</strong></summary>

 <!--
-Optional: add any other information that might help us figure out what's going on.
-Examples include: details about your development/runtime environment, error logs demonstrating the issue, a MRE repository URL, offending YAML files, etc.
+Optional: replace this comment with any other information that might help us figure out what's going on.
+Examples include: details about your development/runtime environment, error logs demonstrating the issue, a MRE repository URL, offending YAML files, etc. For example:
-For example:

 - OS: ubuntu
 - Browser: firefox 71, chrome 90